cdlavila/nestjs-serverless-boilerplate/README.md

 ```

 #### Step 7
-Test the lambda functions by calling the endpoints using [Swagger](http://localhost:3000/dev/docs)
+Test the lambda functions by calling the endpoints using [Swagger](http://localhost:3000/dev/docs) or [Postman](https://www.postman.com/).

 #### Deployment to AWS (Optional)